 Boil and bite mouthguards can be bought off eBay for as little as $5.
 Most boil and bite mouthguards would typically range from $30 – $100.

-A custom-made fitted mouthguard are more costly and are from $250 – $450.
-A well cared for mouthguard can last up to 10 years.
-Which is $45 per year – no different to a mid range boil and bite!!
+A custom-made fitted mouthguard is initially a little more costly and are $225, A well cared for mouthguard can last up to 10 years.
+Which is $22.50 per year – no different to a mid range boil and bite!!
 Many patients view the cost of a mouthguard similar to insurance – something you have to minimise the significant costs (including physical cost) of dental and hospital fees as a result of an injury.

 What can happen to my teeth if I don’t wear a sports mouthguard?

 If you are not wearing a mouthguard any impact to your face and mouth can lead to cracked, fractured or knocked out teeth, broken jaws, cut lips and tongue.

 To give you a real life story of the damage that can be done with an ill fitting mouthguard read the attached article.

 Care of your custom sports mouthguard

 Rinse with water directly after using, cleaning with toothbrush /toothpaste and occasional rinsing in mouthwash will keep it clean and fresh.

 Always keep the mouthguard in the supplied breathable storage box.